 Trademark is a name, word, symbol, image, device, or a combination of colours, or a mix of everything; thereof, a registered trademark helps the brand in identifying the source and rights of products and differentiate between them from others.
 It also gives an edge to the owner of the mark like getting an exclusive right to use the particular mark to sell his products and services.

-For a lifestyle blog, Trademark protection usually refers to the unique name and logo of your blog, along with domain which can be protected by a trademark registration when the registrar is satisfied that all of the blog components are unique.
+For a lifestyle blog, Trademark protection usually refers to the unique name and logo of your blog, along with the domain which can be protected by a trademark registration when the registrar is satisfied that all of the blog components are unique.

 There is no sense of registering a trademark if the blogger does not have plans to explore or expand their blogs commercially.
 What happens at the end of the day, a brand identity should be used as a trademark, that usually distinguishes different products and services in a commercial platform.
 For example, the kind of blogs that are commercially expanding and using subscription models to store, distribute or syndicate their content can consider registration.